x1337loser/Dependency-Confusion/README.md

 ## About dependency confusion attack:
 When you put `pip install -r requirements.txt` in your terminal did you check the package that you currently installing is not in the public repository?
-Or did someone put a backdoor on this package that you install blindly?
-How do you trust pypi?
-Is there anything that can harm your machine which is protected by firewall?
+Or did someone put a backdoor on this package that you installed blindly?
+How do you trust Pypi?
+Is there anything that can harm your machine which is protected by a firewall?
 Well, you might wonder how you can easily get hacked for running this command in your terminal!
 I'm not going to explain how this occurs, there is a great article about [Dependency Confusion](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) by [alex birsan](https://twitter.com/alxbrsn)!
 But I can't resist giving you a simple explanation about the dependency confusion attack!
 Suppose you had a project called `A` which completely depends on react packages as you might hear of some third-party react component packages that are currently used by lots of companies for their development process, (for example `react-router`) which means your current project heavily depends on some third-party module!
 Now Imagine you got a new job at this company and your previous colleague didn’t tell you about his project but did give you a file called `package.json` with a bunch of js files and you know what to do with that just simple command `npm -i` and You're good to go.
 But did you know that there might be some private packages that your senior developer didn’t allow you to disclose in public?
-So what will happen when you put `npm -i` in your terminal if this package is claimed by a malicious actor?
-Yeah, that's the simple explanation of dependency confusion attack!
+So what will happen when you put `npm -i` in your terminal if a malicious actor claims this package?
+Yeah, that's the simple explanation of a dependency confusion attack!

 ## How npm and similar package system work and understanding its structure and more:

 npm stands for node package manager which is used for storing your project dependency as public.
 But npm also allows you to install packages from your local package manager which is private, which means these packages are restricted from public users, just an internal user or specific traffic can install these packages for development purposes!
-And also these packages didn’t exist in public npm [registry](https://registry.npmjs.com), this works fine until you accidentally forget to mention the install path in your cli file. but in pip, these are completely different as pip checks for higher versions if you put the `--extra-index` flag for your installation, like if you put `--extra-index` when you install pip packages through your terminal eg:`pip install -r requirements.txt --extra-index-url` then pip will first check which repository contains a higher version of this package. if pip sees that your local registry contains a higher version then pip will install this instead of a public one.
-Now imagine you accidentally leak your private pip package name Through github repo and attacker claim these packages and includes 2000.0.0 as the package version but in your local registry this package version is like 2.0.1 what will happen? well, pip priorities a higher version if you include the `--extra-index-url` flag so pip will install this package from a public instead of a private repository, as pip sees this version is higher than your local version.
-You can read how pip works in this blog [post](https://realpython.com/what-is-pip/), also if you want to read how the version work in npm please read this [article](https://stackoverflow.com/questions/22343224/whats-the-difference-between-tilde-and-caret-in-package-json).as my research is ongoing on other package system so I can't tell you enough for this!
+And also these packages didn’t exist in public npm [registry](https://registry.npmjs.com), this works fine until you accidentally forget to mention the install path in your cli file. but in pip, these are completely different as pip checks for higher versions if you put the `--extra-index` flag for your installation, like if you put `--extra-index` when you install pip packages through your terminal eg:`pip install -r requirements.txt --extra-index-url` then pip will first check which repository contains a higher version of this package. if pip sees that your local registry contains a higher version, pip will install this instead of a public one.
+Now imagine you accidentally leak your private pip package name Through GitHub repo and the attacker claims these packages and includes 2000.0.0 as the package version but in your local registry this package version is like 2.0.1 what will happen? well, pip priorities a higher version if you include the `--extra-index-url` flag so pip will install this package from a public instead of a private repository, as pip sees this version is higher than your local version.
+You can read how pip works in this blog [post](https://realpython.com/what-is-pip/), also if you want to read how the version works in npm please read this [article](https://stackoverflow.com/questions/22343224/whats-the-difference-between-tilde-and-caret-in-package-json).as my research is ongoing on other package system so I can't tell you enough for this!
 I will add them here.

 ## Detect private pip and npm packages:

-This is so easy for npm normal packages, just visit `https://npmjs.com/package/YOUR-PACKAGE-NAME-HERE` and for scope packages, let me tell you what is exactly it means 'if you have seen an npm package name like this `@test/example-packages` that means every package are started with `@` and divided by `\` the first part of `\` is scopes name and the second part is actual packages name so if you found this type of package name in your finding, you have to check whether this scope name is claimed in a public repository or not, for that visit this `https://npmjs.com/org/SCOPE-NAMES-HERE` if this shows you 404 that's means this is unclaimed scope name!
+This is so easy for npm normal packages, visit `https://npmjs.com/package/YOUR-PACKAGE-NAME-HERE` and for scope packages, let me tell you what exactly it means 'if you have seen an npm package name like this `@test/example-packages` that means every package are started with `@` and divided by `\` the first part of `\` is scopes name and the second part is actual packages name so if you found this type of package name in your finding, you have to check whether this scope name is claimed in a public repository or not, for that visit this `https://npmjs.com/org/SCOPE-NAMES-HERE` if this shows you 404 that's means this is unclaimed scope name!
 So for uploading POC packages on npmjs, you have to create an org name first then update this name to your package.json file like this `@org/package-name-here`, and for pip just [visit](https://pypi.org/)